| || |

 Trumpets,Aurelians (and some hybrids involving Lilium henryi ) bloom in July.
 The old fashioned purebred Trumpets and Lilium regale a heavy, perfumed fragrance - a perfect transition between early-flowering Asiatic lilies and the spicy-scented Oriental lilies.
 These lily bulbs grow best in areas of moderate winter temperatures.

-Although they will survive most Midwestern winter with additional protection, buds could be damaged in severe late frosts (down past 20 degrees).
+Although they will survive most Midwestern winters with additional protection, buds could be damaged in severe late frosts (down past 20 degrees).
 Choose Oriental-Trumpet (OT) varieties if this is a concern for you.
 Most areas do not need to mulch plants for the winter, just provide a well-drained location.
-Aurelians, like 'Gold Eagle', with their wide, flaring blossoms, do not require as much winter chill to reset the bulb for flowering, and can therefore be grown deep into the southern states with success.
+Trumpet Lilies do not require as much winter chill to reset the bulb for flowering, and can therefore be grown deep into the southern states with success.

-Staking Trumpet Lilies: Although most of the Trumpet lilies, and many Aurelians do not require staking the first year of planting, as they are typically only one-half to two-thirds their mature height the first summer, you may want to plan for a support later.
+Staking Trumpet Lilies: Although most of the Trumpet lilies do not require staking the first year of planting, as they are typically only one-half to two-thirds their mature height the first summer, you may want to plan for a support later.
 Position a 12 inch wooden stake next to the bulb when planting, and if support is needed later, it can be replaced with a sturdy 4 foot stake without fear of damage to the bulb.
-Newer varieties like 'Ortega' and 'Paula Marie' do not generally require a stake unless planted in too much shade.

 Clone vs. Strain: Clones are genetically identical; flower and bloom habit will not vary from plant to plant.
-A strain is a group of seedlings produced from similar hybrid crosses, or grown from bulblets taken from "mama" bulbs which are similar in appearance or breeding; the plants vary in appearance or bloom habit.
+A strain is a group of seedlings produced from similar hybrid crosses, the plants vary in appearance or bloom habit but will all carry the same base color.

 Wild Lily bulbs making up the genus Lilium belong to the family Liliaceae comprising of approximately 200 genera made up of approximately 2,000 lily species.
 There are in the neighborhood of 110 to 120 Lilium species depending on whose classification you reference.
 For the full article, click Knowledge Base